 that the said Captain Samuel T. Dyson, on or about the 27th day of August, 1814, being commanding officer of the garrison at Fort Washington; and an enemy being then in his vicinity was so drunk and intoxicated, while on duty, that he abandoned and destroyed the fort which had been entrusted to his defence and suffered the garrison of the same to disperse, without being pressed to the measure for the safety of himself and the garrison aforesaid.This painting "The Attack on Fort Washington" by Irwin Bevan shows the fort exploding:

 As Captain Gordon wrote, the destruction of the fort "left the Capitol of America and the populous town of Alexandria open to the squadron without the loss of a man."
-The City of Alexandria immediately capitulated to the British on August 28th.
+The City of Alexandria immediately capitulated to the British.
 Mayor Charles Simms rowed out to the fleet and asked for surrender terms.
 The invaders demanded and received large supplies of flour, tobacco, cotton, and wine.
-Alexandria became the butt of laughter for this failure to resist.
+The City Council passed a resolution accepting the British terms on the 29th and Alexandria became the butt of laughter for this failure to resist.
 This cartoon "Johnny Bull and the Alexandrians" by William Charles captures the level of ridicule.

 Kneeling Alexandrian: "Pray Mr Bull don't be too hard with us.
 You know we were always friendly, even in the time of our Embargo!"

 British Soldier 1: "Push on Jack, the yankeys are not all so Cowardly as these Fellows here, let's make the best of our time."

 British Soldier 2 (Jack): "Huzza boys!!!
 More Rum more Tobacco!"